 - 1. Initial Accreditation: - a.
 Applicants for initial accreditation that are found to be in compliance with accreditation standards and requirements of the Commission will be granted accreditation status.
-The term of accreditation for schools seeking an initial grant of accreditation is three years, but may be less at the discretion of the Commission.

-- b.
-In exceptional cases based upon criteria determined by the Commission (e.g., no findings of non-compliance with accrediting standards through the initial accreditation process, exceptional student achievement outcomes, amongst other criteria), the Commission may grant an initial applicant school a four-year term of accreditation. - c.
-In cases where the school is institutionally accredited by an agency recognized by the U.S. Department of Education and in good standing at the time of Initial Application, the Commission may consider up to a five-year term based on the school's demonstrated ability to maintain continuous compliance with ACCSC's accrediting standards. - 2.
+The term of accreditation for schools seeking an initial grant of accreditation is three years, but may be less at the discretion of the Commission. - b.
+In exceptional cases based upon criteria determined by the Commission (e.g., no findings of non-compliance with accrediting standards through the initial accreditation process, exceptional student achievement outcomes, amongst other criteria), the Commission may grant an initial applicant school up to a four-year term of accreditation. - c.
+In cases where the school is institutionally accredited by an agency recognized by the U.S. Department of Education and in good standing at the time of initial application: - i.
+The Commission may grant such a school up to a five-year term based on the school's demonstrated ability to maintain continuous compliance with ACCSC's accrediting standards and - ii.
+In exceptional cases based upon criteria determined by the Commission (e.g., no findings of non-compliance with accrediting standards through the initial accreditation process, exceptional student achievement outcomes, amongst other criteria), the Commission may grant such a school up to a six-year term of accreditation. - 2.
 Renewal of Accreditation: - a.
 Applicants for renewal of accreditation that are found to be in compliance with accreditation standards and requirements will be granted renewal of accreditation.
 The term of accreditation for schools seeking renewal of accreditation is five years, but may be less at the discretion of the Commission. - b.
-In exceptional cases based upon criteria determined by the Commission (e.g., no findings of non-compliance with accrediting standards through the renewal of accreditation process, exceptional student achievement outcomes, amongst other criteria), the Commission may grant a school a six-year term of accreditation. - 3.
+In exceptional cases based upon criteria determined by the Commission (e.g., no findings of non-compliance with accrediting standards through the renewal of accreditation process, exceptional student achievement outcomes, amongst other criteria), the Commission may grant a school up to a six-year term of accreditation. - 3.
 When the record before the Commission shows that a school's additional attention should be directed to certain aspects of its programs or administration, the Commission may provide recommendations for institutional enhancement.
 Such recommendations are contained in an ACCSC Institutional Enhancement Enclosure and do not indicate present noncompliance with accreditation requirements. - 4.
 Upon accreditation, a tentative time will be set for a complete reexamination.
 At the Commission's discretion, schools may at any time be required to submit a new Self-Evaluation Report or other reports, or receive an on-site evaluation.
 Earlier, complete, or partial reexamination or fact-finding on-site evaluations may be required by the Commission whenever a school's compliance with accrediting requirements is in question or doubt.